Samsung Experience Home Keeps Stopping (Fix)

 If you flashed firmware via Odin/fastboot, or forced a major update, launcher crashes can be a symptom of firmware integrity issues.
 In that case, prioritize your data and stabilize using the deeper recovery guides:

-Stability first, tweaks later: once the firmware integrity is stable, most launcher crash loops stop and stay gone.
+Get the firmware integrity stable first.
+Once you do, most launcher crash loops stop and stay gone.

 Backup & restore tips